dswd/zvault/docs/man/zvault.1.md

 ### Compression
 ZVault offers different compression algorithms that can be used to compress the stored data after deduplication.
-The compression ratio that can be achieved mostly depends on the input data (test data can be compressed well and media data like music and videos are already compressed and can not be compressed significantly).
+The compression ratio that can be achieved mostly depends on the input data (text data can be compressed well and media data like music and videos are already compressed and can not be compressed significantly).